prabhatkr007/Nexus/README.md

 ## How to Use

 1. Open your web browser and go to `http://localhost:3000` to access the app.
-2. If you are a new user, click on the "Sign Up" link to create an account.
+2. If you are a new user, click on the "Register" link to create an account.
 3. Once logged in, you can create new blog posts, view existing posts, update or delete your posts, and add comments to other posts.

 ## Future Improvements